Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     :hide:

     ...
-    Optimize a model with 122 rows, 130 columns and 290 nonzeros ...
+    Optimize a model with 112 rows, 130 columns and 290 nonzeros ...
     Model has 55 quadratic objective terms
+    ...
+    Presolved: 32 rows, 40 columns, 90 nonzeros
     ...

 With leverage allowed we now obtain an optimal portfolio with three short